cloudmesh-community/fa18-516-29/project-report/report.md

               172.31.30.216 ec2-52-89-22-141.us-west-2.compute.amazonaws.com
            where the first IP is the Private IP and second is the Public DNS (IPv4) in EC2 management console.

    ix.
-Also change the hostname in all the instances to the public DNS name because by default they are the private IPs.
+Change the hostname in all the instances to the public DNS name after login because by default they are the private IPs.

               sudo hostname ec2-52-24-204-101.us-west-2.compute.amazonaws.com.